Luxurious Apartment Rentals in France

 Gay Travel Nice

 Nice (pronounced “neese”) is nice, so the saying goes.
-And while not as glamorous as her sister city Cannes down south, Nice is an idyllic town that epitomizes the French Riviera: deep blue seas, plunging coastlines, Mediterranean lifestyle.
-Being one of the oldest human settlements in Europe, Nice has an exceptional architectural palette, and has been attracting visitors for centuries.
+And while not as glamorous as her southern sister city Cannes, Nice is an idyllic town that epitomizes the French Riviera: deep blue seas, plunging coastlines, Mediterranean lifestyle.
+Being one of the oldest human settlements in Europe, Nice has an exceptional architectural palette, and has been attracting LGBTvisitors for centuries.

 Essentially the hub city of the French Riviera, Nice is a charming port town that offers picturesque ocean views, fine dining, and easy access to the entire Riviera, from Cannes to Monaco.
 With a feeling uniquely its own, the city has been a popular destination for vacationers for more than 100 years.